top of page

 • Quasar Absorption Spectroscopy: One of the most common ways of observing these tenuous gaseous ecosystems is absorption spectroscopy, where absorption features are imprinted in the spectrum of a bright background light source such as a quasar.
 In my research, I sometimes use absorption spectra to study the diffuse gas surrounding galaxies and uncover the story it tells of galaxy evolution.

-The cosmic web structure in the IllustrisTNG simulations - visualized with CosmoVis
+The cosmic web structure in the EAGLE simulations - visualized with CosmoVis

 2018-06-15-phd.jpg